How to Measure and Track Your SaaS Marketing Success

 SaaS marketing can determine whether your business fails or succeeds.
 Instead of a blind approach, you need a way to determine whether and which marketing efforts have tangible results.
 This is where SaaS marketing metrics play a vital role.

 These metrics help you determine how your business performs at every stage of the sales process.
-They then allow you to monitor the right KPIs (Key Performance Indicators), which makes it easier to identify your business's weaknesses and strengths while identifying growth opportunities.
+They then allow you to monitor the right KPIs (Key Performance Indicators), which makes it easier to identify your business's strengths and weaknesses, as well as growth opportunities.

 There's no one-size-fits-all sales funnel that suits SaaS businesses.
 Although some terms and structures may be different due to the nature of your business, the underlying concept remains the same.